Reviews You Can Rely On

 Our Verdict

 The Fox Racing Speedframe Pro was born into a crowded market of high-end trail helmets, but it managed to outshine most of the competition in our test.
 As soon as we got it out on the trails, we could tell that Fox poured a lot of development time into this model.
 It comes equipped with all of the standard features that we could ask for in a top-shelf trail helmet, including Mips, an adjustable visor, goggle storage, magnetic Fidlock buckle, plenty of ventilation, and a highly-adjustable harness system.
 It feels light on your head out on the trail, but also provides a comforting, secure fit that inspires confidence.
 Other than its average weight, we couldn't find anything not to like about this model, and we rated it accordingly.
-Anyone in the market for a new do-it-all trail helmet would be well served by the new Speedframe Pro.
-To compare it to the competition, check out our article on the best mountain bike helmets.
+To compare it to the competition, check out our review of mountain bike helmets.

 REASONS TO BUY